RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * A domain name
  * A port (optional)
- * An registry path suffix (optional)
+ * An repository path suffix (optional)

 You use this information to reference the images you push to your private registry.
-For example, a Google Container Registry will start with `gcr.io/{project-id}` where `{project-id}` is the cloud project identifier.
+For example, a Google Container Registry will start with `gcr.io/{project-id}` where `{project-id}` is the cloud project identifier that prefixes the repository path for your container images.

-### Pushing Redis Enterprise images to a private repository
+### Pushing Redis Enterprise images to a private container registry

 A Kubernetes deployment uses a variety of images.
 Some of the important images for a Redis Enterprise Software deployment include: